OCR-D/ocrd-website/site/en/workflows.md

 polygon outlines instead of just coarse bounding boxes with lots of hard-to-recover overlap). _Alternatively_, run with `shrink_polygons=True` (accessing that same iterator to calculate convex hull polygons).

-**Note:** The `ocrd-tesserocr-segment`, `ocrd-tesserocr-recognize`, `ocrd-sbb-textline-detector` and `ocrd-cis-ocropy-segment` processors do not only segment the page, but also the text lines within the detected text regions in one step.
-Therefore with those (and only with those!) processors you don't need to segment into lines in an extra step and can continue with [step 13 - line-level dewarping](#step-13-dewarping-line-level).

 **Note:** All the `ocrd-tesserocr-segment*` processors internally delegate to `ocrd-tesserocr-recognize`, so you can replace calls to these task-specific